aleksunoapp/WIP/README.md

   - services with `isHighlighted: true`
   - summary
   - thanks
-- Additional: `isHighlighted: true` first, then
+- Additional:
   - login
   - additional welcome screen
   - services with `isHighlighted: true`
   - wait screen, if any unhighlightes services are unselected
-  - services with `isSelected: false`, if any
+  - services with `isSelected: false`, if any - show `isSelected: true`?
-  - summary
+  - summary - if `isSelected: true` not shown on previous screen, inlclude in total and / or payload?
   - thanks

 ### CSS